aldensiol/Gobbler/README.md

 4. Once you are done, type "exit" to quit the application.

 An example of a prompt is:
-A severe explosion has occurred at the junction of Solaris Avenue and Meteor Street, near the historic Galaxy Observatory.
+A severe explosion has occurred at the junction of Kent Ridge Road, near National University of Singapore.
 A gas tanker, after colliding with a sedan, has exploded, resulting in a massive fireball and subsequent fires spreading to nearby buildings and vehicles.
 There are five people seriously injured and lying on the ground.

 ## How to Use the Model as an External User